19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [24/2011 wef 01/01/2012]

-### Exempt supply
+### Exempt supply and exempt import

-22\.—(1) A supply of goods or services is an exempt supply if it is of a description or of a class for the time being specified in the Fourth Schedule.
+22\.—(1) A supply of goods or services is an exempt supply if it is of a description or of a class for the time being specified in Part I of the Fourth Schedule.

+[Act 19 of 2012 wef 01/10/2012]

+(1A) An importation of goods is an exempt import if it is of a description or of a class for the time being specified in Part II of the Fourth Schedule.

+[Act 19 of 2012 wef 01/10/2012]

-(2) The Minister may by order vary the description of financial services in paragraphs 1, 3 and 4 of the Fourth Schedule by adding to or deleting from it or by varying any description or class of financial services for the time being specified in it.
+(2) The Minister may by order vary the description of —

+(a) financial services in paragraph 1 of Part I, and paragraphs 1 and 3 of Part III, of the Fourth Schedule by adding to or deleting from the Fourth Schedule or by varying any description or class of financial services for the time being specified in the Fourth Schedule; or

+(b) investment precious metals in paragraph 1 of Part II, and paragraph 2 of Part III, of the Fourth Schedule by adding to or deleting from the Fourth Schedule or by varying any description or class of investment precious metals for the time being specified in the Fourth Schedule.

+[Act 19 of 2012 wef 01/10/2012]

 (3) The Fourth Schedule may be varied so as to describe a supply of financial services by reference to other matters unrelated to the characteristics of the services.

 [UK VAT Act 1983, s.
 17]

+[Act 19 of 2012 wef 01/10/2012]

 ### Relief on supply of certain goods under Margin Scheme